 Data Studio – custom technical and business reports

 Data Studio is a more generic BI tool that you can use even outside GCP.
-In application operations, we use it to create dashboards based on our custom data from BigQuery, but you can configure various other data sources.
+In application operation on GCP, we use it to create dashboards based on our custom data from BigQuery, but you can configure various other data sources.
 These dashboards are similar to the Stackdriver dashboards mentioned earlier, but with Data Studio we can use our own queries, custom data dimensions, filtering and drill-down options.

 Check out the report we’ve created for the tic-tac-toe game.